hyundai-robotics/doc-hi6-operation/6-monitoring/11-hot-edit.md

   A current status symbol is displayed on the right side of the title bar in the Hot Edit window.

   \'*' symbol means that the teaching program has been modified and is different from the current running program.

   ![](../_assets/tp630/pane-hot-edit-apply3.png)

   \'>' symbol means that Hot Edit has been requested, while the program is running.

   ![](../_assets/tp630/pane-hot-edit-apply4.png)

-  Blank symbol means that the request has not been reflected yet, or has already been reflected and so the program is the same as the running one.
+  ' '(blank) symbol means that the request has not been reflected yet, or has already been reflected and so the program is the same as the running one.

   ![](../_assets/tp630/pane-hot-edit-apply5.png)